explainers-by-googlers/cross-origin-storage/security-questionnaire.md

 ## 14. How does this specification distinguish between behavior in first-party and third-party contexts?

-The permission model ensures that file access is user-controlled, regardless of the context.
 Explicit user consent is required for cross-origin access.

 ## 15. How do the features in this specification work in the context of a browser’s Private Browsing or Incognito mode?